 Discounts must be used at the time of the original enrollment (with the exception of team discounts which require all team members to enroll before the discount is granted).

 Discounts may not be stacked.
 Participants may not use multiple discounts (with the exception of discounts added to the early-bird pricing).

 The referral discount and sibling discount may also be added to other promotional offers.

 You can receive discounts toward your tuition by inviting other families to join in on the fun!
 For each new enrollment that Mercersburg Summer Programs receives from your referral, we will take $25 off your balance.
-(Please note that referral discounts may not be available for all programs.)

 - Referrals must be new enrollments paid-in-full to receive the discount.